 Conclusions: Despite evidence to support the use of specific probiotics in some clinical situations, further studies confirming the effect(s) and defining the type, dose, and timing of probiotics are still often required.
 The use of probiotics with no documented health benefits should be discouraged.

-Key words: microbiota, microbiome, children, infants, guidelines.
+Key Words: children, infants, microbiota, microbiome